-There is a separate \$500 maximum out-of-pocket amount for Durable Medical Equipment (DME), prosthetics, orthotics, diabetic shoes and inserts, diabetic monitoring supplies, and insulin pumps and supplies.
+There is a separate \$500 maximum out-of-pocket amount for durable medical equipment (DME), prosthetics, orthotics, diabetic shoes and inserts, diabetic monitoring supplies, and insulin pumps and supplies.
 Amounts paid toward the \$500 DME and supplies maximum out-of-pocket amount also apply to the \$6,700 Total maximum out-of-pocket amount.
-Once you have paid \$500 out-of-
+Once you have paid \$500 out-of-pocket for DME and supplies, the plan will cover these services at no cost to you for the rest of the plan year.
+If you have paid \$6,700 for covered services, you will not pay anything for covered services for the rest of the plan year.

-Section 1.4 Our plan does not allow providers to "balance bill" you
+Section 1.5 Our plan does not allow providers to "balance bill" you

-As a member of UnitedHealthcare[®] Group Medicare Advantage (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of UnitedHealthcare® Group Medicare Advantage (PPO), an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
 Here is how this protection works.

-- □ If your cost-sharing is a copayment (a set amount of dollars, for example, \$60 for an emergency room visit) then you pay only that amount for any covered services from a network provider. - □ If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
-However, your cost depends on which type of provider you see: - If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you receive the covered services from an out-of-network provider who participates with Medicare and accepts Medicare assignment, you pay the coinsurance percentage multiplied by the Medicare approved amount for participating providers. - If you receive the covered services from an out-of-network provider who does not accept Medicare assignment, you pay the coinsurance percentage multiplied by the Original Medicare Limiting Charge.
-The Limiting Charge is 15% over Medicare's approved amount.
+□ If your cost-sharing is a copayment (a set amount of dollars, for example, \$60 for an emergency room visit) then you pay only that amount for any covered services from a network provider. □ If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
+However, your cost depends on which type of provider you see: □ If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan).